 Repeat effects using makeup if eyes are blue or green will be the cream eyeshadow hilite or the cream waterline pencil, but go easy with this waterline thing.
 It can look bizarre quickly.
 If you love a pale aqua eyeliner, you’re under 25, and you are not in a professional situation, have at ‘er.

-With Summer’s cooling effect, Light Spring still has more greys in their palette than browns.
+With the Summer cooling effect, Light Spring still has more grays in their palette than browns.
 You want an eyeliner that defines without overtaking.
 Rimmel Stormy Grey is good.
 Summer may have left an unexpected charcoal rim to the iris and this repeats it nicely.
-Don’t ignore your grey clothes, for the same reason.
+Wear your gray clothes, for the same reason.

-Keep makeup light in color.
-Don’t be talked into pops of color that just compete with what you are.
+Keep makeup light in colour.
+Do not be talked into pops of colour that just compete with what you are.
 Even contour eyeshadows should be light.
 Louise does not wear dark makeup.

-If there’s green in the eye, wear your clear light red lips, even as a sheer.
+If green is in the eye, wear your clear light red lips, even as a sheer.
 Red and green are complements.

 Same repeat effects as Light Spring if eyes are blue or green.